 Beware, Bewilder, Besiege, Befriend

-How I turned the tables on my schoolyard bully and earned my reputation as a middle school scrapper.
+As a twelve-year-old, I turned the tables on a middle school bully — and established my reputation as a scrapper.

 My first week of sixth grade was a hot mess — and that’s putting it mildly.
 I was still the new kid, having just arrived in Phoenix during the spring semester of the previous year, and I was also a fat kid.
 No, no: not a fat kid, although I was also certainly that — I was the fat kid.